tqtezos/stablecoin/docs/specification.md

 - Can add and remove minters.

-- Can change minting allowance for any minter if that is present in its list of minters.
+- Can change minting allowance for any minter.

-- Stores the list of current minters within itself, rather than exposing the map of master minter and its minters globally for the whole token.

 **minter**